On this page:

 Safety reps are entitled by law to make representations to management once they have investigated unsafe conditions or hazards.
 This includes:

-- making representations to the employer about potential hazards concerning members' complaints: see our guidance on negotiating with management for useful tips on how to approach your manager
+- making representations to the employer about potential hazards concerning members' complaints: see our checklist on negotiating with management for useful tips on how to approach your manager

 - bringing to the notice of the employer your findings or complaints after inspections.
 It is usually a good idea that this be done either in a report or a letter.
 A report template can be found in our Health & Safety Inspection Checklist